 Keep on Teaching

-We know you may have a lot of questions about your Fall semester classes due to the current status of COVID-19 around the country.
-UM has a great resource for you to stay informed of this situation, please visit the UM Coronavirus Information website.
+You may have a lot of questions about classes this semester due to the current status of COVID-19 around the country.
+UM has great resources to keep you informed, please visit the UM Coronavirus Information website.

 We recommend both faculty and staff review Keep on Working for remote work and teaching guidelines.

-In what modality will you be teaching this Fall semester?
+In what modality will you be teaching this semester?

 Students and faculty work together in a scheduled instructional space.

 Students and faculty work together synchronously through web-based communication technology.

 Hybrid or Blended